 Home to more than 400 wineries, Napa Valley is a mere 1.5-hour scenic drive from San Francisco and worth every minute of the effort.

-This is the epitome of an adult playground — grab your girlfriends and slip away into an oasis reminiscent of Italy’s never-ending rolling Tuscan hillsides.
+This is the epitome of an adult playground — grab your special someone or a group of girlfriends and slip away into an oasis reminiscent of Italy’s never-ending rolling Tuscan hillsides.

 On very special occasions (okay, like once) I even had the chance to indulge in a meal at the French Laundry and I swear I’ll never be the same.
 If you get the chance – go!